WISDOM FOR LIVING DEVOTIONAL

 6. Fear God and obey Him.
 Those who have no fear (reverence) of God, easily disobey His Word.
 The Word of God is not for debate; it is for obedience (Nehemiah 13:1-3; Deuteronomy 31:9-13; 2 Kings 23:1-3; Jeremiah 36:16; 1 John 2:5).
 Psalm 119:9 says, “How can a young man cleanse his way?
 By taking heed according to Your word” (New King James Version).

 7. Meditate on the Word of God regularly.
-To meditate means to ponder on or think deeply on.
-It means to mutter, murmur, or speak quietly.
+To meditate means to ponder on, think deeply on, reflect upon, or turn or revolve a matter, issue, or topic in the mind.
 Meditating on the Word of God must be followed by obedience to the Word (Joshua 1:8; Psalm 1:2; Psalm 119:15, 78, 23, 48, 97, 99, 148).
 Meditation has great benefits.

 8. Receive the Word of God with joy and faith, and trust in it (1 Thessalonians 2:13; Hebrews 4:2).
 As you receive the Word of God with faith, your faith also increases (Romans 10:17).

-In 2 Kings 7:1-2, the king’s P.A didn’t receive the Word of God with faith.
-He died just as the prophet Elisha had said.
+In 2 Kings 7:1-2, the officer assisting the king didn’t receive the Word of God with faith.
+He died just as the Prophet Elisha had said.
 But Mary received the Word of God with faith (Luke 1:38).
-She became pregnant, though she was a virgin.
+She became pregnant, although she was a virgin.